 Diuretics, sometimes called water pills, help rid your body of salt (sodium) and water.
-Most work by making your kidneys release more sodium into your urine.
-The sodium then takes water with it from your blood.
-That decreases the amount of fluid flowing through your blood vessels, which reduces pressure on your vessel walls.
+Most of them help your kidneys release more sodium into your urine.
+The sodium takes with it water from your blood, decreasing the amount of fluid flowing through your veins and arteries.
+This reduces blood pressure.

 Which diuretic is best for you depends on your health and the condition being treated.

 Examples of thiazide diuretics taken by mouth include: